 Truth be told, most of the work we did was just so we could get moved in.
 We ran out of steam and grew tired from spending money on the camper.
 Our plan is to let the dust settle for a little bit.

 We’ve been living in her for the past 4 days.
 We LOVE the new/old camper and it is so bright and open.
-We’re both so happy with the changes and today’s post is going to be image heavy as we share most of what we did.
-In the following days, I’ll post some tutorials and give further details for how we accomplished our remodel.
+We’re both so happy with the changes and today’s post is going to be image-heavy as we share most of what we did.
+In the following days, I’ll post some tutorials and give further details on how we accomplished our remodel.

 The Front Door